Hello and welcome to our service dog laws Oklahoma guide and FAQ page, updated for 2023.

 Service Dogs & Housing

-Emotional support animals that do not qualify as a service dog under the ADA rules, may still be able to qualify as reasonable accommodation under the FHA, as they are defined differently.
+Emotional support animals that do not qualify as service dogs under the ADA rules, may still be able to qualify as reasonable accommodations under the FHA, as they are defined differently.

 Reasonable accommodations may include waiving a pet fee or pet deposit, as service dogs and emotional support dogs are not pets.
 They are not subject to “no pets” policies.

-While landlords and housing associations aren’t permitted to ask personal information about a disability, they can request documentation.
-This can be a basic doctor’s note, or a written statement by the tenant.
+While landlords and housing associations aren’t permitted to ask for personal information about a disability, they can request documentation.
+This can be a basic doctor’s note or a written statement by the tenant.